districtr/districtr/docs/03toolsplugins/uistatestore.md

-# The UIStateStore and other Reducers
+# The UIStateStore

-The UIStateStore is a simple function that keeps track of a user's interaction with districtr's interface.
+The `UIStateStore` is a simple class that keeps track of a user's interaction with districtr's interface.
 It was written by [@maxhully] on Mon., Jan.
 19, 2019, who edited this only once more a few months later on Wed., May 1.